 We help customers secure their Identity and Access management practices as part of the Virtual CISO as a Service solution.
 We help companies identify all business assets, applications, infrastructure elements, and data, and all the people, who have regular or administrative access to them.
 We also identify potential ways to attack or misuse the access and develop compensating controls for all risks identified.

 A critical part of this project is to educate the customer’s whole team on the importance of not reusing passwords and how to use a password manager efficiently.

 A vital objective to achieve with any customer is reaching passwordless authentication – something we deliver with a combination of services from Google (FIDO2), Microsoft (passwordless authentication), Yubico, and utilizing biometrics and physical security.

-Every company has a different threat landscape due to the data it holds, its customers and competitors, and the resources it operates with.
+Every company has a different threat landscape due to its data, customers and competitors, and resources.

-Due to this, there are different attack methods hackers can use to compromise the security of the company and achieve their objective – to steal money directly from the accounting department, to steal confidential data, or even hold the company for ransom, as it happened with this famous law firm security breach.
+They could be after stealing money directly from the accounting department, stealing confidential data, or even holding the company for ransom, as it happened with this famous law firm security breach.

 We take a lot into account, but we also cover the fundamental types of attacks with all our customers:

-We come up with compensating controls for all of the above and implement them for our customers, depending on business priority and risk.
+We develop compensating controls for all of the above and implement them for our customers, depending on business priority and risk.